sas448/CS1632_Fall2020/exercises/1/README.md

 TEST-INVALID-TIMES, TEST-LOW-NUM-TIMES, etc.).
 For this exercise, please use a descriptive label.
 Note that the INPUT VALUES and OUTPUT VALUES fields in the template are omitted because we are not doing method unit testing.
+Please refer to [Lecture 4: Test Plans](../../lectures/CS1632_Lecture4_Test_Plans.pdf) Slides 8 - 13
+for more details and examples for each item.

 Create a reasonable test plan based on the [requirements](requirements.md).
 Hint: Try to have a combination of explicit boundary values and implicit